 We knew how to point something with an outstretched index finger, an insistent glance or to point with the chin in the direction of the object… It was without counting on the Filipinos, who do not hesitate to point something with… their lips!
 Imagine our faces when we saw a Filipino pulling a kind of duck face in front of the road (we are still laughing!).
 The worst thing about it?
 We ended up adopting this lip movement as the new standard for pointing things out…

-How to hitchhike easily a car?
+More about our tips to hitchhike easily a car

 * Post written according to our personal experience *